ray-project/ray/doc/source/rllib/rllib-learner.rst

         Set/get the state dict of all learners through learner_group through :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.set_state` or
         :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.get_state`.
-        This includes all states including both neural network weights, and optimizer states on each learner.
-You can set and get the weights of the RLModule of all learners through learner_group through :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.set_weights` or
+        This includes all states including the neural network weights and the optimizer states on each learner.
+For example an Adam optimizer's state includes momentum information based on recently computed gradients.
-        :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.get_weights`.
+        If you only want to get or set the weights of the RLModules (neural networks) of all Learners, you can do so through the LearnerGroup APIs :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.get_weights` and
-        This does not include optimizer states.
+        :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.set_weights`.

     .. tab-item:: Getting and Setting State for a Learner

         .. testcode::